Water Pitcher with Filter

 This page contains affiliate links, which means that if you click on the affiliate link and buy an item, I’ll receive commissions.

-- In an ideal world, it is best to test your tap and filtered water to know how the filter works on YOUR water because the same water filter can work very differently on different water.
-The best water testing service I was able to find is Tap Score.
+In an ideal world, it is best to test your water twice: before filtering and after.
+This will help you know how the filter works on YOUR water because the same water filter can work very differently on different water.
+The best water testing service I have been able to find is Tap Score.

-- I use a water filter pitcher when traveling.
+We use a water filter pitcher when we travel.
 At home, we have an under-the-sink water filter.
 You can learn about the under-the-sink water filter that I tested and like here.